AlgoGenesis/C/Sorting Algorithms/Cocktail Sort/README.md

 - An array `arr` of `n` elements.

 Objectives:
-- Sort the array in ascending order using the Binary Insertion Sort algorithm.
+- Sort the array in ascending order using the Cocktail Sort algorithm.

 ## Algorithm Overview

-1. **Iteration**: Start with the second element in the array (the first element is already considered sorted).
-2. **Binary Search**: For each element, use binary search to find the correct position in the sorted portion of the array (from the start of the array to the current element).
-3. **Shift Elements**: Shift all elements after the found position one position to the right to make space for the current element.
-4. **Insert**: Insert the current element at its correct position.
+1. **Forward Pass**: Traverse the array from left to right, comparing adjacent elements.
+If two elements are in the wrong order, swap them.
+Move the largest element to its correct position at the end of the array.
+2. **Backward Pass**: Traverse the array from right to left, comparing adjacent elements.
+If two elements are in the wrong order, swap them.
+Move the smallest element to its correct position at the beginning of the array.
-5. **Repeat**: Repeat the process until the entire array is sorted.
+3. **Repeat**: Repeat the forward and backward passes until no swaps are made during a complete traversal, indicating that the array is sorted.

 ## Time Complexity

-The time complexity of Binary Insertion Sort is:
+The time complexity of Cocktail Sort is O(n²) in the worst case, similar to Bubble Sort.
+However, it can perform better on nearly sorted arrays.

-- Best case: O(n log n) (when the array is already sorted)
+- Best case: O(n) (when the array is nearly sorted)
 - Average case: O(n²)
 - Worst case: O(n²)